 > Louis Vachon, President and CEO of National Bank of Canada

-National Bank is grateful to the many sponsors for their financial support of this important legacy to the city.
+National Bank is grateful to the many sponsors and private partners for their financial support of this important legacy to the city.
 Through their alliance with Bleu de bleu, they are contributing to raising Montreal’s profile as a cultural metropolis on the world stage.

 Bleu de bleu is fully financed by private partners and local patrons of the arts who believe in raising Montreal’s profile on the world stage through creative endeavours and the development of its tourism and economic sectors.

-With the help of a series of key partners (MTQ, the City of Montreal, boroughs), a study was conducted to determine the feasibility of the project, with a review of constraints, obstacles in place, and solutions that could embellish and improve the stretch of highway between Downtown Montreal and the airport.
+With the help of a series of key partners (MTQ, the City of Montreal, boroughs), a study was conducted to determine the feasibility of the project, with a review of constraints, obstacles in place, and solutions to revamp the stretch of highway between Downtown Montreal and the airport.

 Bleu de bleu will be in place for approximately five years.